Our Doctrinal Statement of Faith

 2 Timothy 1:13 Hold fast the pattern of sound words which you have heard from me, in faith and love which are in Christ Jesus.
 14 That good thing which was committed to you, keep by the Holy Spirit who dwells in us.

 SUMMARY: Every person will someday stand before the judgment seat of God (Hebrews 9:27).
-He will stand either condemned or pardoned having believed God's plan of salvation that Jesus Christ died for our sins and was raised again according to the scriptures, and confessed Jesus Christ as Lord and Savior.
+He will stand either condemned or pardoned having believed God's plan of salvation that Jesus Christ died for our sins, was resurrected by God from the grave again according to the scriptures, and confess Jesus Christ as Lord and Savior.

 Click here to say, "Yes, I want to pray to God for salvation."